albar965/littlenavmap-manual/src/en/ROUTEEXPORT.rst

 -  ``Destination``: Last waypoint in flight plan.
 -  ``Route``: Generated from the flight plan waypoints, airways, SID and STAR (:doc:`ROUTEDESCR`).
 -  ``Cruise altitude``: Taken from flight plan.
-Cruise altitude in feet.
+Cruise altitude in ft.
 -  ``True Airspeed``: From the current aircraft performance cruise speed.
 -  ``Departure time``: Uses current UTC time as default.
 Adjust as